Avianca files for bankruptcy in the US due to the COVID-19 crisis

-BOGOTÁ, Colombia.- The Colombian airline Avianca announced this Sunday that it asked to take advantage of the bankruptcy law of the United States to start a reorganization process due to “the speed and dramatic escalation of the impact of the COVID-19 crisis.”
+Colombian airline Avianca announced this Sunday that it asked to file for bankruptcy in the United States to start a reorganization process due to “the speed and dramatic escalation of the impact of the COVID-19 crisis.”

 “Avianca Holdings and some of its subsidiaries and affiliates today requested to voluntarily file for Chapter 11 of the United States Bankruptcy Code in the Bankruptcy Court of the Southern District of New York, in order to preserve and reorganize Avianca’s business,” The company said in a statement.

-The Colombian-flagged airline, which has been on the ground since March 23 due to the government-ordered flight ban, added that “taking advantage of this process was necessary due to the unpredictable impact of the COVID-19 pandemic, which it has caused a 90% decrease in world passenger traffic. ”
+The Colombian-flagged airline, which has been on the ground since March 23 due to the government-ordered flight ban, added that “accepting this process was necessary due to the unpredictable impact of the COVID-19 pandemic, which it has caused a 90% decrease in world passenger traffic. ”

-The executive president of the Colombian airline Avianca, Anko van der Werff.
-EFE / Carlos Ortega / Archive

 “LifeMiles, the company that administers the program of the same name, is not part of the Chapter 11 application,” said Avianca Holdings.

-The company, which turned 100 years old last December, added that the shutdown of its regular passenger operations has reduced its consolidated revenues by more than 80% and “has put significant pressure on its liquidity.”
+The company, which turned 100 years old last December, added that halting its regular passenger operations has reduced its consolidated revenues by more than 80% and “has put significant pressure on its liquidity.”

-Van der Werff noted that despite Avianca Holdings’ successful debt restructuring last year, filing for bankruptcy is a necessary step “to meet our financial challenges” as the sector’s recovery will be gradual.
+Van der Werff stressed that despite Avianca Holdings’ debt restructuring last year, filing for bankruptcy is a necessary step “to meet our financial challenges” as the sector’s recovery will be gradual.

-“When the government-imposed restrictions on air travel are lifted and we can gradually resume our passenger flights, we hope to contribute to the revival of the economy in Colombia and in our other key markets and to reinstate our employees,” added Van der Werff. .
+“When the restrictions imposed by governments for air travel are lifted and we can gradually resume our passenger flights, we hope to contribute to the revival of the economy in Colombia and in our other key markets and to reincorporate our employees,” added Van der Werff. .

-Avianca Holdings said that by filing for bankruptcy, it seeks to “protect and preserve operations to continue serving clients with safe and reliable air travel, under the strictest biosafety protocols, as the travel restrictions generated are gradually lifted by COVID-19 ».
+In addition, Avianca Holdings assured that by filing for bankruptcy, it seeks to “protect and preserve operations to continue serving clients with safe and reliable air travel, under the strictest biosecurity protocols, as the restrictions of trip generated by the COVID-19 ”.

 It also aims to “ensure connectivity and boost investment and tourism by continuing to be the main airline in Colombia, serving more than 50% of the domestic market in the country and an essential service without stops” in South America, North America and European markets. .

-With this measure, it also seeks to “preserve jobs in Colombia and other markets in which it operates”, as well as “restructure the company’s balance sheet and obligations”.
+With this measure, it also seeks to “preserve jobs in Colombia and other markets in which it operates”, as well as “restructure the balance sheet and obligations of the company”.

 Avianca Holdings generates more than 21,000 direct and indirect jobs throughout Latin America, of which more than 14,000 are in Colombia, and works with a network of more than 3,000 suppliers, the company added.